ssivtoo/Tennis-for-Two-by-Arduino-with-OLED/README.md

 ## The Circuit

 The pins assigned to the first DAC (Y axis) are 0, 1, 2, 3, 4, 5, 6, 7, which I can easily manipulate with the PORTD function.
-As for the second DAC (X axis), unfortunately, the last two pins of PORTB (PB6 and PB7) are used for the crystal oscillator, so I have to use A2 and A3 instead.
+As for the second DAC (X axis), unfortunately, the last two pins of PORTB (PB6 and PB7) are occupied for the crystal oscillator, so I have to use A2 and A3 instead.

+For the controller, we need a button and a potentionmeter.
+The output of potentionmeter is marked as brown, and the buttom output is marked as blue.
+The two controller occupied all the rest port of Arduino.
+The 10k resistor between GND and buttom is functioning as a pull-up resister.

+According to the formula above, if input is 11111111 (255 in decimal), the output will be around $4.9804V$, which is a $0.4\%$ lost in voltage.

+The input of DAC can be describe as binary numbers from 0b00000000 to 0b11111111, where every digit represent the on and off of each pin (HIGH or LOW in Arduino).
+We can also express them in decimal, which is 0-255.
+After we hook up the circuit with oscilloscope, we are able to control the output voltage from $0$~$5V$, with 256 steps.
+For the X-Y mode, it turned into a plane with coordination from 0-255 at each axis.
+By far, we can easily control the pixel that displayed on the oscilloscope.

 ![Visual Circuit Diagram 1](circuitdiagram1.png) Visual Circuit Diagram 1